wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ## 4 "Let's Light This Candle!"

 How we are ready to go.
-To launch Jupyter, I recommend that you again open the Anaconda Powershell Prompt from the start menu if it's not open already.
-You can also "Pin" it to your "Start" for easy access along with Excel and Mathcad.)
+To launch Jupyter, I recommend that you again open your Python "Console" from the start menu if it's not open already.
+Again, you can also "Pin" it to your "Start" for easy access along with Excel, Mathcad, etc.)

-At the shell prompt, enter.
+At the Console prompt, enter.

 ```
 jupyter lab